 How to encourage your visitors to follow, like and share your blog posts and images

-- Always use strong call-to-actions like please follow, please share.
+Always use strong call-to-actions as please follow, please share.

 Tools to use to make it easy for your visitors to share your posts